Laser Resurfacing [en Español]

 The CO2 (carbon dioxide) laser is the most common type of laser used for resurfacing.
 Erbium lasers are also used often.

 In most cases, laser resurfacing is very precise and causes little damage to the surrounding skin and tissue.
-It is done most often on the face, but it may be done on skin in other areas of the body.
-It's usually not done on the hands, neck, and chest.
-The skin in these areas does not heal as well as it does in other areas.
-It tends to thicken and scar as a result of the laser treatment.
-But some surgeons may treat the neck using a lower-energy laser.
+It is done most often on the face, but it may be done on skin in other areas of the body, such as the hands, neck, and chest.

 Newer laser methods